GAUTAM2349/node.js-tut/readme.md

  // Asynchronous
  fs.writeFile("./test.txt", "Hello World Async", err()=>{})

- NOTE:- in asynchronous call we need to give a callback fn which throws error if it happens.
+ NOTE:- in asynchronous call we need to give a callback fn which takes 'error' and 'result' as argument.
+In sychronous calls result is returned
+        and then code is executed ahead, but asynchronous calls does not return anything, hence it except a callback through which result or error will be handled.

+** because result is immediately available in synchronous call, so we can use try catch to handle the immediately available data, but in case of asynchronous call since output is not available their is nothing deciding factor on which try catch can be used , hence we
+   pass a callback fn to handle error and results too.